gitlabhq/gitlabhq/doc/development/gotchas.md

 $('#js-my-selector').hide();
 ```

-But there's a feature of GitLab's Markdown processing that will automatically
+However, there's a feature of GitLab's Markdown processing that [automatically
-add `id` attributes underneath header elements in order to make them linkable.
-The content of the header is ["dasherized"][ToC Processing] and used in the `id`
-attribute.
+adds anchors to header elements][ToC Processing], with the `id` attribute being
+automatically generated based on the content of the header.

 Unfortunately, this feature makes it possible for user-generated content to
 create a header element with the same `id` attribute we're using in our
 selector, potentially breaking the JavaScript behavior.
 A user could break the
-above example JavaScript with the following Markdown:
+above example with the following Markdown:

 ```markdown
 ## JS My Selector
 ```

-Which gets converted to the following HTML after processing:
+Which gets converted to the following HTML:

 ```html
 <h2>